octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 };
 ```

-Any type and structure change in the Ligo smart contract storage must be mirrored here, in the *initialStorage* variable.
+Any type and structure change in the Ligo smart contract storage must be mirrored here, in the `initialStorage` variable.
 This way, the evolution of the storage used can be versioned.

 #### Deployment

 The last step of the migration is the deployment definition.
 It is a function export, which defines how the contract(s)
 should be deployed.
-This function takes 3 arguments:
+This function takes three arguments:

-* deployer: truffle object which deploys a contract
+* `deployer`: truffle object which deploys a contract
-* network: the network used
+* `network`: the network used
-* account: the account used
+* `account`: the account used

 ##### Deployer

-The deployer object deploys the code on the specified *network*.
-The deployer takes as input the initialStorage object (
+The `deployer` object deploys the code on the specified *network*.
+The deployer takes as input the `initialStorage` object (
 and a few options).

 A minimal viable migration can be: